This leaflet gives some general tips on how to manage stress. However, contact a doctor if you develop persistent

 What is stress?

 Stress is difficult to define or measure.
 Some people thrive on a busy lifestyle and are able to cope well with daily stresses.
 For some a little pressure may even improve how they perform.
 Other people become tense or stressed by the slightest change from their set daily routine.
 Most people fall somewhere in between but may have periods when levels of stress increase.

 Stress can be acute - a single major event such as a bereavement, feeling unwell or an argument.
-But it can also be due to longer-term causes, such as financial worries, heavy workload or conflict with people you encounter regularly.
+But it can also be due to longer-term causes, such as financial worries, times of political instability, heavy workload or conflict with people you encounter regularly.
 This is known as chronic stress.
 Alternatively, many minor sources of stress or tension, which you could manage perfectly well if there was no other stress in your life, can build up to make you feel overwhelmed.
 For example, in busy periods such as Christmas, it can become more difficult to manage stress.

 Signs of stress building up include: